mindsmiths/docs/docs/Quickstart/connecting-to-the-outside.md

         delete(message);
 end
 ```
+Remember, you should name your file according to your agent's name, and you should change name "Nola" wherever you see it, and put the name you have chosen for your agent.

 There's a lot going on, but let's break it down.
 There are two basic types of conditions we use in the ```when``` part:
 * Conditions based on signals, which come from entry-points.